wessenstam/gts21/karbon/day-2/day-2.rst

    .. figure:: images/6.png

 #.
 Use the combination **admin and admin** for the login and choose a new password in the screen that follows.
+[WHY NOT JUST SKIP CREATING A NEW PASSWORD, FOR TROUBLESHOOTING/CONSISTENCY PURPOSES?]

    .. note::
      You might get a popup p save the password, click on your preference.
 The workshop has no dependency on it.